Serechoo/stash-userscripts/Movie-Fy/README.md

 # Movie-Fy

-The Movie-fy tool is designed to assist in managing and creating movies within Stash.
+The Movie-Fy tool is designed to assist in managing and creating movies within Stash.

 ## Instructions